 Conclusions.
-The iterative inversion is an important refinement to Bayesian inversion when looking at marginal sands where seismic reflection amplitude is near the noise level.
-For high noise levels, the data are whispering to you through the Bayesian inversion, but are being overwhelmed by the heavy-handed sophomoric prior constraints imposed to eliminate unreasonable models.
+The iterative inversion is an important refinement to Bayesian inversion when looking at marginal sands whose seismic reflection amplitude is near the noise level.
+For high noise levels, the data is whispering to you through the Bayesian inversion, but it is being overwhelmed by the heavy-handed sophomoric prior constraint imposed to eliminate unreasonable models.
 The iteration amplifies the whisper allowing convergence to the unbiased, predictive result free of the influence of the initial constraints.
 Increasing the bandwidth of the seismic data also is important if these sands are poorly resolved.
 These methodologies changed a business decision, but unfortunately the most likely failure case was found when the well was drilled.

-Suggested reading.
-"Bayesian linearized AVO inversion" by Buland and Omre (GEOPHYSICS, 2003).
-"Seismic reservoir prediction using Bayesian integration of rock physics and Markov random fields: A North Sea example" by Eidsvik et al. (TLE, 2002).
-"Stochastic reservoir characterization using prestack seismic data" by Eidsvik et al. (GEOPHYSICS, 2004).
-"Delivery: An open source model-based Bayesian seismic inversion program" by Gunning and Glinsky (Computers and Geosciences, 2004).
-"Stybarrow oil field-From seismic to production, the integrated story so far" by Ementon et al. (SPE Asia Pacific Oil and Gas Conference, Expanded Abstracts, 2004).
-"Integration of uncertain subsurface information into multiple reservoir simulation models" by Glinsky et al. (TLE, 2005).
-"Delivery-extractor: A new open source wavelet extraction and well tie program" by Gunning and Glinsky (Computers and Geosciences, 2006).
-Inverse Problem Theory, Methods for Data Fitting and Model Parameter Estimation by Tarantola (Elsevier, 1987).
-Matrix Computations by Golub and Van Loan (John Hopkins University Press, 1996).
-Markov Chain Monte Carlo in Practice by Gilks et al. (Chapman and Hall, 1996).
-Bayesian Methods for Nonlinear Classification and Regression by Denison et al. (Wiley, 2002).
-TLE
+Suggested Reading.
+"Bayesian Linearized AVO Inversion" by Arild Buland and Henning Omre (Geophysics, 68: 185-198, 2003), "Seismic reservoir prediction using Bayesian integration of rock physics and Markov random fields: A North Sea example"

+by Jo Eidsvik et al. (The Leading Edge 21: 290-294, 2002), "Stochastic reservoir characterization using prestack seismic data" by Jo Eidsvik et al. (Geophysics 69: 978-993, 2004), "Delivery: an open source model-based Bayesian seismic inversion program" by Gunning and Glinsky (Computers and Geosciences 30:619-636, 2004), "Stybarrow oil field - from seismic to production, the integrated story so far" by Ementon et al. (SPE Asia Pacific Oil and Gas Conference, Expanded Abstracts, #88574, 2004), "Integration of uncertain subsurface information into multiple reservoir simulation models" by Glinsky et al. (The Leading Edge 24:990-998, 2005), "Delivery-extractor: a new open source wavelet extraction and well tie program" by Gunning and Glinsky (Computers and Geosciences 32:681-695, 2006), "Inverse Problem Theory, Methods for Data Fitting and Model Parameter Estimation" by A. Tarantola, (Elsevier, Amsterdam, 1987), "Matrix computations" by Golub and Van Loan (John Hopkins University Press, Baltimore, 1996), "Markov Chain monte Carlo in Practice" by Gilks et al. (Chapman and Hall, 1996), "Bayesian Methods for Nonlinear Classification and Regression" by Denison et al. (Wiley, 2002).

-Acknowledgments: The authors acknowledge the financial support of the BHP Billiton Technology Program, and thank BHP Billiton and Woodside Petroleum for permission to publish the results.
+Acknowledgements: The authors would like to acknowledge the financial support of the BHP Billiton technology program, and to thank BHP Billiton and Woodside Petroleum for permission to publish the results.

-Corresponding author: mglinsky@bhpbilliton.com
+Corresponding: mglinsky@bhpbilliton.com